harvard-lil/website-static/app/_posts/2010-10-22-hacker-news-hack-books-hacker-monthly.md

 The news is start-up, tech, or internet related (or otherwise compelling).
 Good stories get voted up, and over time, gradually fade to the background.
 The ranking algorithm is explained here: [http://amix.dk/blog/post/19574](http://amix.dk/blog/post/19574)

 In practice, what HN is is a large group (thousands) of really smart people, that become your extended curators/editors of all things web.
 They crawl all the corners of its corners and post what they think the community would find interesting.
-The thing that really sets it apart though is the quality - this is a really smart crowd.
+The thing that really sets it apart though is the quality---this is a really smart crowd.
 What gets voted up, is worthy.
 The comments are very good too.

 [![](http://librarylab.law.harvard.edu/blog/wp-content/uploads/2010/10/Screen-shot-2010-10-22-at-6.52.47-PM-300x284.png)](http://librarylab.law.harvard.edu/blog/wp-content/uploads/2010/10/Screen-shot-2010-10-22-at-6.52.47-PM.png)
 Simple, information rich presentation